 Where and when can I watch it?
-TNT on January 22 (US), and Netflix on April 19 (UK)
+Airing now on TNT (US), April 19 on Netflix (UK)

 No, this isn’t a knock-off The X-Files clone, but another new and original series from TNT, with no extraterrestrials in sight.
 Instead, The Alienist follows criminal psychologist Dr. Laszlo Kreizler as he navigates the dark criminal underbelly of 1890s New York.
 Think Sherlock Holmes meets Ripper Street, and you get the idea.
 Judging from the amazing production value seen in the trailers and set photos so far, TNT has spared no expense in recreating The Alienist’s backdrop of late modern America, putting the show on firm footing as a psychological thriller decked out in all the resplendent opulence of a period drama.

 Where and when can I watch it?
 Syfy (US) on March 21, TBC (UK)

 What is it?
 As the name suggests, this is set in the Superman universe, although takes place 200 years before Kal-El is born.
 Oh, and it’s all set on Krypton before the planet is destroyed and our hero is sent to earth to become Clark Kent / Superman.
 It follows the life of Kal-El’s grandfather, Seg-El, who is dealing with the ostracising of his family within Krypton society.
 There’s a decent opportunity here for the DCEU to distance itself from the recent (sub-par) movies and tell an interesting story with some hot, up and coming actors.
 Equally, it could lack the talent required to spin a yarn on a par with most other modern TV shows.
 Let’s hope it’s the former.

 Where and when can I watch it?
 AMC on March 26 (US), BT TV on April 24 (UK)